BarbosaLeo/poisson-disc-sampling-to-spawn-points/README.md

 # poisson disc sampling to spawn points
- A static class to generate points and a spawner to place objects within the height range.
+ A static class to generate points and a spawner to place objects within some value range.

  + The SpawnPoints Class was not created by me, but I slighly modified it to fit my project.